Population trapping in a pair of periodically driven Rydberg atoms: Setup, Model, and Techniques

-where the time-independent co-efficient $c_k$ gives the probability amplitude for finding the system in the Floquet state $|\phi_{k}(t) \rangle$.
-It is worth mentioning that the population in the Floquet states remains preserved even if the actual state of the system or the Hamiltonian is changing over time.
-In that spirit, if the initial state coincides with one of the Floquet eigenstates, the population trapping takes place.
-The Floquet quasi-energies $\epsilon_k$ and the eigenvectors are calculated numerically by obtaining the eigenvalues, $\lambda_k=\exp(-i\epsilon_kT)$ of the operator $\hat U(T)$ \cite{cre02, cre03}.
+where the time-independent co-efficient $c_k$ gives the probability amplitude for finding the system in the Floquet mode $|\phi_{k}(t) \rangle$ and is determined from the initial state $|\psi(0) \rangle$.
+It is worth mentioning that the population in the Floquet modes remains preserved even if the actual state of the system or the Hamiltonian is changing over time.
+In that spirit, if the initial state coincides with one of the Floquet modes, the population trapping takes place.
+The quasi-energies $\epsilon_k$ and the modes $\{|\phi_{k}(0)\rangle\}$ are calculated numerically by obtaining the eigenvalues, $\lambda_k=\exp(-i\epsilon_kT)$ of the one-period operator $\hat U(T)$ \cite{cre02, cre03}.
+To obtain $\hat U(T)$, we evolve each of the basis states using the original Hamiltonian in Eq.~(\ref{ham}).

 Further, to characterize the behavior of Rydberg excitation dynamics we define the inverse participation ratio (IPR),